microsoft/dicom-server/DicomConformanceStatement.md

 ### Failure Reason Codes
 Code|Description
 ----------|----------
-272|The Studies Store Transaction did not store the instance because of a general failure in processing the operation.
+272|The store transaction did not store the instance because of a general failure in processing the operation.
-43265|The provided instance to not match the specified StudyInstanceUID in the store request.
+43265|The provided instance StudyInstanceUID did not match the specified StudyInstanceUID in the store request.
 45070|A DICOM file with the same StudyInstanceUID, SeriesInstanceUID and SopInstanceUID has already been stored.
-If you wish to over-write the contents, delete this instance first.
+If you wish to update the contents, delete this instance first.